beardo/puppet-capistrano-demo/README.markdown

 `config/deploy.rb` is your where you do your global configuration for capistrano.
 You'll probably want to change this file unless you really only want to run versions of this demo.
-To get started all you really need to change are the following lines:
+To get started all you really need to change are the following two lines (it looks like more because I'm long winded):

     # change this line to whatever your project name is
     # you also should also update puppet/manifests/init.pp